Frequently Asked Questions

 I’m working on a school project and I need info on community or school gardens?
 Who can I speak with regarding this or where can I find that information?

-Inquiries into our garden programs may be sent to the Education Manager.
+Inquiries into our garden programs may be sent to the Communications Manager.

 How can I get a bed at a community garden near me?

 A good first step is to explore nearby garden sites of potential interest using our map of gardens.
-Once you’ve identified a couple sites, contact the Project Manager to request garden leader contact information and additional details.
+Once you have identified a couple sites, contact the Project Manager to request garden leader contact information and additional details.